Comparisons12 min read

 Smartsheet: The Enterprise Spreadsheet That Grew Up

-Here's a story that plays out constantly in organizations of every size.
+Here's a story that happens constantly in organizations everywhere.
 A finance team has been running complex project tracking in Excel for years.
-IT finally convinces them to "move to a real project management tool."
-Two months later, everyone's miserable, adoption is sitting at around 20%, and people are sneaking back to their spreadsheets at 9pm.
-Then someone suggests Smartsheet, and suddenly — actual adoption happens.
+IT convinces them to "move to a real project management tool."
+Two months later, everyone's miserable, adoption sits at about 20%, and people are sneaking back to their spreadsheets at 9pm.
+Then someone suggests Smartsheet, and suddenly — adoption actually happens.

 Explore Smartsheet for Enterprise →